Ariana Afghan Airlines Flight 701

-Ariana Afghan Airlines Flight 701 was involved in an aviation accident on 5 January 1969.
+Ariana Afghan Airlines Flight 701 was a scheduled international flight involved in an aviation accident on 5 January 1969.
 The incident involved a Boeing 727 aircraft, carrying 62 individuals, that crashed into a residential property during its approach to London Gatwick Airport amidst heavy fog.
 The accident was primarily attributed to pilot error, specifically the failure to extend the flaps to maintain flight at the final approach speed.

 The accident occurred at 01:35 on a Sunday morning, a time when the Gatwick area was enveloped in patches of dense, freezing fog.
 The Boeing 727, registered as YA-FAR (the sole aircraft of this model in the airline's fleet), descended below its correct glide slope as it approached the airport from the east.
 As the aircraft traversed over the small hamlet of Fernhill, located on the Surrey/Sussex border, it struck trees and rooftops, initiating a roll and subsequently crashing into a field south of Fernhill Lane.
 This location was approximately 1.5 mi short of the runway.
 Following the initial impact, the aircraft collided with a large detached house, resulting in its complete demolition and the ignition of a fire.

 The incident resulted in the death of 48 passengers and crew members.
 Additionally, two adult residents of the demolished house lost their lives due to the impact.
 An infant present in the house survived the incident with only minor injuries.
 The flight's captain, first officer, flight engineer, and eleven passengers also survived the crash.